~ The Temple Incident ~

 "Cyrene, tell me, what happened?"
 Diedra asked gently, stroking Cyrene's face, wiping traces of tears.

 Cyrene snuggled against the other woman, taking comfort in her embrace before finally sitting up.
 She stared at the ground, taking a series of deep breaths, then looked at Diedra and said calmly, "I killed Atrius, Diedra.
 He was drunk and threatening to sacrifice Xena to Ares.
-I thought he was delusional with alcohol, and he tried to rape me, so I grabbed the first thing I could and crashed it on his skull.
-It turned out to be an axe, the Ares appeared and told me that we would pay the consequences, that he would get Xena one way or the other."
+He threatened our daughter, he tried to rape me, so I grabbed the first thing I could and crashed it on his skull, intending to knock him down, but I killed him instead.
+Ares appeared and told me that we would pay the consequences, that he would get Xena one way or the other."
 She shuddered, but then continued.
 "I told him to get the body out of the stable, which he did.
 You know the rest."

+Cyrene looked up.
 "Yes, but I'll gladly bear it.
-I loved my husband, but he had a violent streak in him.
-It was only the second time he ever slapped me, but it was one time too many.
+I loved my husband, but he had a violent streak in him, I had seen it before.
+It was only time he ever slapped me, though, but it was one time too many.
 I guess I feared that he really would kill our daughter, whom I thought he loved dearly."
 She dropped her head against Diedra again.
 "Now what do I do?"

 Diedra slipped a hand under Cyrene's chin and gently lifted her head up.
 "My dear friend, you just carry on.
 Don't let the children know that you killed their father, it was self-defense, but let them think he died a hero.
 Rebecka and I will help you as much as we can."